 [LUM#14] Green Bills

 The University of Montpellier is the first in France to offer a in green finance.
-While the concept may seem like an oxymoron, the financial sector could very well be a key player in the ecological transition.
-Explanations from Adrien Nguyen-Huu, a researcher at the Center for Environmental Economics in Montpellier* and co-director of this groundbreaking program.
+While the general public may view the concept seem like an oxymoron, the financial sector could very well be a key player in the ecological transition.
+We discuss this with Adrien Nguyen-Huu, a researcher at the Center for Environmental Economics in Montpellier* and co-director of this groundbreaking program.

 To begin with, where did the concept of green finance come from?